 Of the GoPro remotes, only the Smart Remote, the Wifi Remote, and the new The Remote are capable of controlling multiple GoPros at once.
 But they’re not all equal, and not all of them will work on all cameras.
 The other methods of remotely controlling GoPros, like using the GoPro mobile app, can only connect to a single camera at once.
 That includes the GoPro mobile app and the Remo voice-command remote.

 Pairing the GoPro Cameras with the Smart Remote

-There’s no bulk way to pair the cameras to the remote--you’ll have to do each individually.
+There’s no bulk way to pair the cameras to the remote–you’ll have to do each individually.
 So it can be a bit tedious.
 But as you finish pairing one camera, the remote will give you the option to connect another.

-Selecting Shooting Modes
+Selecting Shooting Modes Using the Remote

 In general, when you change the shooting mode on the remote, it changes all of the cameras to the same shooting mode.
-So if you change it to video mode on the remote, for instance, it will change all of the cameras to the video mode.
-There’s no way to drill down into the settings further--it will use the options that you have set on the camera for things like resolution, framerate, stabilization, or Protune, for instance.
+So if you change it to video mode on the remote, for instance, it will switch all of the cameras to the video mode.
+There’s no way to drill down into the settings further.
+It will use the options that you have set on the camera for things like resolution, framerate, stabilization, or Protune, for instance.
 So you’ll need to make sure they’re set up correctly beforehand.

-There's no way to assign a shooting mode from the remote on a camera by camera basis, but there is a way you can have the cameras using different shooting modes.
+You can’t use the remote to assign different shooting modes to each camera.
+But there is a workaround that lets you have the cameras using different shooting modes.
 To have one camera shooting video, another time-lapse, and another burst mode, for instance, all triggered at the same time from the same remote.
 And that is by using the Default Mode feature.
-This is something you set on the camera in the settings.
+That’s an option you can select in the camera’s settings.
 It assigns your choice of shooting mode that fires up automatically when the camera powers up.
-On the Smart Remote, there’s an option to use Default Mode, which will then switch the camera to whatever default mode has been set for that camera.
+On the Smart Remote, there’s an option to use Default Mode, which will then switch the camera to whatever default mode that’s assigned in that camera’s settings.
 Again, this is something you’ll want to set up in advance.

 Things Worth Knowing